 The Launch Vehicle that will place the GOES-R and GOES-S satellites into geosynchronous orbit will be an Atlas V 541 expendable launch vehicle (ELV).
 The term expendable launch vehicle means each vehicle is only used once.
 The three numbers in the 541 designation signify a payload fairing, or nose cone, that is approximately 5 meters (16.4 feet) in diameter; four solid-rocket boosters fastened alongside the central common core booster; and a one-engine Centaur upper stage.

 A launch vehicle is chosen based on how much mass the vehicle can lift into space.
 A two-stage Atlas V 541 launch vehicle was selected for the GOES-R and S launches because it has the right liftoff capability for the heavy weight requirements.

-NASA Kennedy Space Center awarded the launch services contract for the GOES-R and GOES-S satellite missions to United Launch Alliance of Centennial, CO in April 2012.
+NASA Kennedy Space Center awarded the launch services contract for the GOES-R and GOES-S satellite missions to United Launch Alliance of Centennial, Colorado, in April 2012.
 United Launch Alliance was awarded the GOES-T launch services contract in December 2019